JasonkayZK/go-learn/README.md

-A repository for learning Golang.
+A branch for showing how init() method do in go package.